-In the navigation mode, the user selects initially whether to use the currently loaded in the system map or to load another one.
+In the navigation mode, the user selects initially whether to use the map currently loaded in the system area or to load another one.
 Available to the user are many intermediate results of the navigation module, such as the polygonal approximation of the map borders and all the available paths between the intermediate targets.
 After the user has defined the robot's position, direction and targets, either by clicking on the map or by filling the appropriate fields, the execution of the specified paths initiates.
 It should be noted that a text field continuously informs the user about the state of the communication between the interface and the rest of the system.
 It also offers guidance for an efficient control of the PYTHEAS system.

-3. Experimental results
+3. Experimental Results

-The proposed navigation system has been implemented on Lefkos, a mobile robotic platform available at ICS-FORTH.
-Several experiments were conducted in order to assess the performance of the integrated system.
-Due to space limitations only one characteristic experiment is presented.
+The proposed navigation system has been implemented on Lefkos, an iRobot-B21r mobile robotic platform available at the Computer Vision and Robotics Laboratory of ICS-FORTH.
+Several experiments were conducted in order to assess the performance of the integrated system, which have confirmed its appropriateness for indoor mapping and navigation.
+A sample experiment is reported here for illustrative purposes.

 Figure 6(a) shows the map constructed for the ground level of the main building of FORTH.
 Figure 6(b) shows a detail of the map where a simple path (straight line in black color) connects an initial position and a target one.
-Because of obstacles (moving persons), the robot finally followed the path shown in gray color.
+Because of obstacles (moving persons), the robot finally followed the winding path shown in red color.
 Snapshots of this navigation session are presented in Fig. 7.

-Figure 6: (a) the map constructed for the ground level of ICS FORTH (b) Detail of the map where the black line depicts an original motion plan between two positions in the map and the gray line depicts the path followed by the robot in order to avoid obstacles.
+Figure 6: (a) Map constructed for the ground level of ICS FORTH (b) Detail of the map where the black line depicts an original motion plan between two positions in the map and the red line depicts the path followed by the robot in order to avoid obstacles.